 - Prepare what to say and what to ask

 - Anticipate surprises, and don't panic

 - Ask intelligent questions if not questions that reflect your good traits

 - No estimation question, nor weird questions

-And if are wondering… YES, I GOT IN!
-Got me on cloud-nine receiving that letter.
-35 days after the interview, I received the offer.
-Yep, I remembered it that exact.
+And if are wondering...
+YES I GOT IN!
+Got me on cloud-nine to hear that.
+After 35 days after the interview I received the offer.